The (theta, wheel)-free graphs Part I: only-prism and only-pyramid graphs

 Suppose~\ref{i10} does not hold.
 So, up to symmetry there exists a node $v\in X_1$ such that every path in $G[X_1]$ from $v$ to $B_1$ has an internal node in $A_1$.
 Note in particular that $v\notin B_1$.
 Also, $A_1 = \{v\}$ is impossible, because if so, by~\ref{i8} there exists a path in $G[X_1]$ from $v$ to $B_1$, and since $A_1 = \{v\}$, this path has no internal node in $A_1$, a contradiction.
 It follows that $A_2 \cup A_1 \sm \{v\}$ is a cutset that separates $v$ from $B_1$, and since $A_1 \neq \{v\}$, this cutset contains at least one node of $A_1$.
 If $A_1$ is a clique, then $A_2 \cup A_1 \sm \{v\}$ is a star cutset (centered at any node of $A_1\sm \{v\}$) that separates $v$ from the rest of the graph, a contradiction.
 Since $A_1$ is not a clique, by~\ref{i6} it is a disjoint union of cliques and $A_2$ is single node $a$.
 It follows that $\{a\} \cup A_1 \sm \{v\}$ is a star cutset centered at $a$, a contradiction.
 Hence~\ref{i10} holds, and by an analogous proof, so does~\ref{i9}. \end{proof}

-We now define the blocks of decomposition of a graph w.r.t. to a 2-join.
+We now define the blocks of decomposition of a graph with respect to a 2-join.
 Let $G$ be a graph and $(X_1, X_2)$ a 2-join of $G$.
 The \emph{blocks of decomposition} of $G$ with respect to $(X_1, X_2)$ are the two graphs $G_1$ and $G_2$ that we describe now.
 We obtain $G_1$ from $G$ by replacing $X_2$ by a \emph{marker path} $P_2= a_2 c_2 b_2$, where $a_2$ is a node complete to $A_1$, $b_2$ is a node complete to $B_1$, and $c_2$ has no neighbor in $X_1$.
 The block $G_2$ is obtained similarly by replacing $X_1$ by a marker path $P_1 = a_1c_1b_1$ of length $2$.

 \begin{lemma} Let $(X_1,X_2)$ be a consistent 2-join of a graph $G$, and let $G_1$ and $G_2$ be the blocks of decomposition of $G$ with respect to $(X_1, X_2)$.
 Then, for $i=1, 2$, $(X_i, V(P_{3-i}))$ is a consistent almost 2-join of $G_i$. \end{lemma}